Skip to Content

 other oils

-Other oils that Tiger Balm utilizes include Cajuput Oil, Cassia Oil, Clove Oil, and Dementholized Mint Oil.
+Other oils include Cajuput Oil, Cassia Oil, Clove Oil, and Dementholized Mint Oil.
 They are not officially recognized by the FDA as “Active Ingredients” for topical pain relief.
-They are known herbs in the aromatherapy world.
-And blended together with the Active Ingredients (Menthol & Camphor) give the formula its unique “Tiger Balm scent”.
+However, they are known herbs in the aromatherapy world.
+Blended together with the Active Ingredients (Menthol & Camphor), these give the formula its unique “Tiger Balm scent”.

 stands the test of time